 To the north-east, a trip to Frejus is lovely for spending a day at the wide sandy beach and exploring the Roman ruins.
-Boat trips can take you to Port Frejus or berth up in nearby San Raphael, a bustling beachside town with a large marina.
+Boat trips can take you to Port Frejus or berth up in nearby Saint Raphael, a bustling beachside town with a large marina.

 The larger island is called Sainte Marguerite, a forested island rimmed by little beach coves and perfect clear waters.
 It is famous for being the place where the Man in the Iron Mask was imprisoned and you can visit his cell, or you can just roam around the island on dirt tracks, birdwatching at the small lake or looking for the hidden sculptures in the fragrant pine and eucalyptus forest.
 There are only a few houses on the island and no cars, so while it gets busy with tourists and yachts in the summer months it is a lovely place to get back to nature.
 Spend a day on the beach snorkelling and having picnics, or just float in the water waiting for the snack food boats that come and deliver pizza and sandwiches and wine.
 A glorious day out.

-The other island is Ile Saint Honorat, a small island that has been home to a colony of monks for over 1500 years, and where a Cisterian Abbey still produces its own wine.
-This is an island rich in history- a place that has been pillaged and passed between nations for centuries, while remaining a place of pilgrimage and worship almost continuously.
-There is still a working monastery with 30 monks; the modern abbey is closed to the public but you can visit the The Abbey of Lérins and the 15th Century fortified monastery.
+The other island is Ile Saint Honorat, a small island that has been home to a colony of monks for over 1500 years, and where a Cistercian Abbey still produces its own wine.
+This is an island rich in history- a place that has been pillaged and passed between nations for centuries while remaining a place of pilgrimage and worship almost continuously.
+There is still a working monastery with 30 monks; the modern abbey is closed to the public but you can visit the Abbey of Lérins and the 15th Century fortified monastery.
 Please dress modestly when visiting the island and note that smoking is forbidden.

 Cap d’Ail is another gorgeous spot just before Monaco.
 Plage Mala is one of the best beaches on the Riviera and good to anchor off.
 It has a couple of good beach clubs (one very fancy, one very fun), and there’s a brilliant coastal path that runs between the town of Cap d’Ail and Plage Mala.
 Thoroughly recommended.

-There’s some good deep sea fishing off the coast, with tuna, marlin, swordfish and sea bream, and there’s some good tour expeditions running out from major ports along the coast.
-Or of course you could just hang a line over the edge of your boat and sit back and wait for the bite, or fish off the rocks for a relaxing afternoon.
+There’s some good deep sea fishing off the coast, with tuna, marlin, swordfish and sea bream, and there are some good tour expeditions running out from major ports along the coast.

+To enjoy a day out on a family fishing trip then we recommend speaking to some of the specialist companies who offer guided trips and excursions or yacht charters for coastal or deep sea fishing.
 You have a few options for fishing charters with a range of budgets, from 50 euro per person for a casual affair to 2800 for 10 people for the day for the charter of a luxury sports fisher with professional fishermen.
 Most of the fishing excursions along this stretch of coast operate out of Golfe Juan or Mandelieu-la-Napoule, near Cannes.
-There are also small local operators along the coast who don’t have websites- you’ll see their signs saying ‘Peche au Gros’ in the port.
+If you charter the entire boat then they will pick you up in Saint Tropez.

 Special occasions & events

-The yachting and boating scene on the Cote d’Azur is both wonderfully glamorous and extremely relaxing- although there are certain exciting events where the only way to do them justice is to hire a boat and watch them from the water.
-If your budget allows, charter a yacht for a week- these events tend to make hotel prices skyrocket ashore, so once you’ve factored in a few couples sharing accommodation on a yacht it can work out surprisingly well.
+The yachting and boating scene on the Cote d’Azur is both wonderfully glamorous and extremely relaxing, although there are certain exciting events where the only way to do them justice is to hire a boat and watch them from the water.
+If your budget allows, charter a yacht for a week.
+These events tend to make hotel prices skyrocket ashore, so once you’ve factored in a few couples sharing accommodation on a yacht it can work out surprisingly well.